V-Squared/V-Squared.github.io/products/vistand/features.md

   </div>
   <div class="callout-text">
   <v2-switch-text>
     <strong>Webcam</strong> ViStand is all about recycling computer parts you already have.
 Say you own a display without a webcam.
 Simply purchase and place a webcam on your display.
 The webcam itself is not a ViStand feature.
 However, hiding and organizing its cable is.
-Explore ViStand Organizes Cable Clutter and ViStand Naked to see in more detail just how ViStand helps keep your desk free of cable clutter.
+Explore ViStand Organizes Cable Clutter and The ViStand Design to see in more detail just how ViStand helps keep your desk free of cable clutter.
   </v2-switch-text>
   <v2-switch-text>
     <strong>Microphone</strong> If you own a webcam it probably has a built-in microphone.
 But if all you need is a microphone, you can use a lapel type mic with a specialized display clip.
 The Audio Technica ATR4650 Mic is a great example.